 Non-degree training programs in television journalism

 Masters of Business Administration (MBA)

 Professional non-degree executive training, consulting, research and advisory services

 School of Humanities and Social Sciences

-The school of Humanities and Social Sciences consists of six departments, two institutes and an interdisciplinary program, which offer the following programs:
+The school of Humanities and Social Sciences consists of six departments, two institutes and six programs, which offer the following programs:

 1. Department of Arabic Studies

-• Bachelor of arts in Arabic Studies with specialization in Arabic language and literature and in Middle Eastern history
+Bachelor of arts in Arabic Studies with specialization in Arabic literature or in Middle Eastern History

-• Master of arts in Arabic Studies with specializations in Islamic art and architecture, language and literature, and Middle Eastern history
+Master of arts in Arabic Studies with specializations in Islamic art and architecture, Arabic language and literature, and Middle Eastern history

 2. Department of English and Comparative Literature